Help your community know what to do if there is a wildfire.

 Have an emergency bag of personal items ready in case you are asked to leave your home.

 After a wildfire.

 Return home only when emergency officials say it is safe.

-USFA has also created a downloadable and customizable flyer you can share with your community about leaving the area if an evacuation is announced.
+USFA has also created a website you can share with your community about leaving the area if an evacuation is announced.

 Join the fight!

 Fire is Everyone's Fight is a national initiative to unite the fire service, life safety organizations and professionals in an effort to reduce home fire injuries, deaths and property loss.
 The goal is to change how people think about fire and fire prevention.